MadsCorfixen/MadsCorfixen.github.io/docs/index.md

 ______________________________

 <b>Do the values of a Pokémon's Base Total and its Base Egg Steps seem correlated?
-Does the values of a Pokémon’s
+Do the values of a Pokémon’s
 Base Total and its Capture Rate seem correlated?</b>

 [Click to see a Linked Plot](https://madscorfixen.github.io/UsedPlots/LinkedPlot.html)